JussaMouse/puddy/README.md

+puddy is a system for organizing, converting and displaying color palettes using rgb, hsb (hsv), and hex. first, import current palettes to your database with import, then view your collection with index.html

+1.
 create an import.txt and put the palette name on the first line put the color type on the second line: rgb, hsb or hex below that list the comma separated values in brackets, one per line